dmidlo/histdata.com-tools/README.md

 Add `--pre-mutation-gates` to run the same closure gate battery before the first `git add`; the workflow blocks staging, commit, and push if those gates fail or rewrite files, and records the result separately from the post-push closure gates.
+Successful execution prints a compact closeout with final issue, branch, commit, acceptance, report-path, and runtime/process health.
+Use `--json` for the same compact closeout as a stable scriptable payload; use `--full-json` only when stdout needs the full execution evidence object.
 Issue closure reports parse issue checklists or `Acceptance criteria` bullets into acceptance coverage evidence.
 Attach criterion-specific or shared evidence with `--acceptance-status`, `--acceptance-file`, `--acceptance-test`, `--acceptance-report`, or `--acceptance-note` using `KEY=VALUE`; `KEY` can be